Our guide to making a mortgage broker marketing plan

 The first is to make sure that your application, WordPress version and server firmware is always up-to-date and patched.
-System updates are released on a regular basis, and often the case, administrators cannot keep up with the regularity of releases leaving websites outdated and vulnerable to exploits.
+Across almost all the CMS’, system updates are released on a regular basis, and often the case, administrators that are based internally do not have the time to keep up with the regularity of releases leaving websites outdated and vulnerable to exploits.

-Next, you can work with a web development company that understands server architecture and website security.
-This will mean you can operate your business with the confidence that your website is well looked after.
+As a result, brokers should try to work with a web development company that understands server architecture and website security.
+This will mean you can continue to operate your business with confidence while your website is well-looked after.
 Our team for example, ensure that we keep abreast of OWASP Top 10 security risks and employ tools to monitor and prevent 3rd party intrusion.

-Operating in the finance and mortgage broking industries mean that security is a must if you are going to create a website.
-If you are operating a website without proper security policies or without redundancies in place then you can expect that sooner or later your website will be exploited.
-From a business point of view, any website vulnerability can in turn have a negative impact on your credibility and could potentially spread viruses to your users.
+Operating across the finance and mortgage broking industry also means that security is of upmost concern if you are going to create a website.
+If you are operating a website without proper security policies or without disaster recovery procedures in place, then you can expect that sooner or later your website will be exploited.
+From a business point of view, any website vulnerability can in turn have a negative impact on your credibility.

-We help you to start executing your mortgage broker marketing plan by explaining in detail how to create quality content.
+We show you how to start executing your mortgage broker marketing plan by explaining in detail how to create quality content.
 As part of this we show you how we’ve helped mortgage broker websites all around Australia increase traffic and generate new leads with the right SEO for mortgage brokers.

-You’ve got your website up and have your mortgage broker marketing plan ready to go, now you need to figure out how to execute some of those great mortgage broker marketing ideas you have.
-In our final section we’re going to dive into a variety of different mortgage broker marketing opportunities to demonstrate some of the ways you can turn your website into a traffic and leads generator.
+Ok, so you’ve got your website up and have your mortgage broker marketing plan ready to go, now you need to figure out how to execute some of those great mortgage broker marketing ideas you have.
+In our final section we’re going to dive into a variety of different mortgage broker marketing ideas to demonstrate how you can turn your website into a lead generator.

 To recap, in the eyes of Google, quality content is the content that answers the questions of visitors.
 This is typically content that looks good (aesthetically pleasing to digest), covers a specific topic (of substance) and is maintained on a regular basis (timely).

 You may note that the above definition doesn’t really mention word count in anyway.
 This is because word count by itself doesn’t matter.
-However with this being said, it can be noted that research has proven a correlation between the word count and the ranking of that page in search engines.
+However with this being said, it can be noted that research has proven a correlation between the word count and the ranking of a page.
 We believe this is most likely occurring because in order to make in-depth quality content, it is expected you will need to write a certain amount of words.

-A great tip we always ask our mortgage broker customers to consider when writing content is whether or not they have anything new to add on the topic.
-An example of this could be if you wanted to create a page on ‘mortgage brokers’, you would need to first ask yourself what could you say that is new or different from your competitors, something that hasn’t already been said.
+A great tip we always ask our mortgage broker customers to consider when writing is whether or not they have anything new to add on the topic.
+An example of this could be if you wanted to create a page on ‘mortgage brokers’, you would need to first ask yourself what could you say that is new or different from your competitors, something that hasn’t already been said, and something that people would be searching for when they use the key phrase ‘mortgage brokers’.
 This line of questioning can lead you to be more specific when you create content, focusing on subject matter that can really deliver value to niche communities through your mortgage broker marketing initiatives.

 When you are starting your mortgage broker business and writing website content for your mortgage broker website, you want to imagine you are creating a campfire with people gathered around the middle.
-Only instead of people, you will be creating new pages about your financial services or ‘pillars’ to gather around the main campfire.
+Only instead of people, you will be creating new pages to gather around your main area of expertise.

-An inbound link from an external domain acts in the same way that a link from another page of the same domain acts.
-Therefore, the more links you have to your page, the more Google and other search engines are able to measure the value of your website.
+An inbound link from an external domain acts in the same way that a link from another internal page of the same domain acts.
+Therefore, the more links you have to your page, the more Google and other search engines are able to measure the value of your page.